laiduy98/efi-hackintosh-ivy-bridge-asus-h77/README.md

 ## What I have done on this EFI folder
 - Fix audio codec with appleALC.
 - Fix USB Map for onboard USB port.
-- Fix powermanagerment with Ivy Bridge processor.
+- Fix powermanagement with Ivy Bridge processor.
 - Sleep.
 - Nice looking OC and no verbose.
 You can turn it on if you want to debug something.